How to Road Trip the West Coast of Scotland

 Scotland West Coast road trip: Glencoe to the Isle of Skye

-If there was one place I would choose to be right now, it would be Scotland’s gorgeous West Coast.
-This part of Scotland is truly spectacular - white sandy beaches, soaring mountainscapes, pastel sunrises, golden sunsets, and a range of beautiful islands.
+If there were one place I would choose to be right now, it would be Scotland’s gorgeous West Coast.
+I’ve lived and travelled in our wee country all my life - but this part of Scotland is truly the most spectacular - white sandy beaches, soaring mountainscapes, pastel sunrises, golden sunsets, and many beautiful islands.

-That’s why a Scotland West Coast road trip is absolutely one of my favourite Scottish road trips and an incredible alternative (or addition) to some of the better known routes.
+That’s why a Scotland West Coast road trip is absolutely one of my favourite driving routes and an incredible alternative (or addition) to some of Scotland’s better-known routes.

 7 days Scotland West Coast Itinerary